How to Use the Orange Slider on Portrait Photos Using Lightroom Classic

 How to Use the Orange Slider on a Portrait in Lightroom Classic

-One of the many things about the interface of Lightroom is sliders.
+of the beautiful things about the interface of Lightroom is sliders.
 To use the Orange slider, you can just click and slide it around, and see the changes in real time.

 The first adjustment to consider in our image is the Hue of the oranges.
 I’ve reduced the Hue to -30, which already is feeling more balanced.